Official websites use .mil

 What do I do if my travel itinerary changed during my TAD?

 DO NOT AMEND THE AUTHORIZATION - You will need to change your travel itinerary in the itinerary section of your voucher.
-You can utilize the step by step guide on vouchers with itinerary changes on the DTMO website.
+Please use these instructions: Adjust or Amend a Voucher with Itinerary or Reservation Changes.

 What causes a DTS debt?